Eric Girdwood: Military career

-Educated at the Belfast Royal Academy, Girdwood was commissioned into the Cameronians (Scottish Rifles) as a second lieutenant on 20 May 1899.
-He served in the Second Boer War in South Africa with the 2nd battalion of his regiment.
+Educated at the Belfast Royal Academy, Girdwood was commissioned into the 4th (Militia) Battalion of the Cheshire Regiment in March 1896. before transferring into the Cameronians (Scottish Rifles), and the Regular Army, in May 1899.

+He served in the Second Boer War in South Africa with the 2nd Battalion of his regiment.
 They took part in the Ladysmith relief force, including the battles of Colenso (December 1899), Vaal Krantz (February 1900) and the Tugela Heights (February 1900).
 During this advance, he was promoted to lieutenant on 25 January 1900.
 He served in the Natal from March to June 1900.

 Following the end of the war, he left South Africa for England in July 1902.
+He was promoted to captain in January 1908.

-He also served in World War I, having been appointed a Brigade Major with the Scottish Rifles Brigade in 1911.
-He fought with his regiment at Gallipoli, becoming Commander of the 156th (Scottish Rifles) Brigade in Egypt and Palestine in 1916.
-He was made General Officer Commanding 74th (Yeomanry) Division in Palestine and France later that year.
+Girdwood also served in the First World War, having been appointed a brigade major with the Scottish Rifles Brigade in 1911.
+He fought with his regiment at Gallipoli, and was in December 1915 appointed as an assistant quartermaster general, which carried with it the temporary rank of lieutenant colonel while so employed, He became commander of the 156th (Scottish Rifles) Brigade in Egypt and Palestine in July 1916, when he was promoted to the temporary rank of brigadier general.
+He was made general officer commanding (GOC) of the 74th (Yeomanry) Division in Palestine and France later that year.
+He was appointed a Companion of the Order of the Bath in the 1918 Birthday Honours.

-After the War he was appointed Commander 9th Infantry Brigade and then GOC 3rd Division in 1919.
-He was made Commander of Military Forces in Iraq in 1924 and GOC Bombay District of India in 1926.
+After the war Girdwood was appointed a Companion of the Order of St Michael and St George.
+He became commander of the 9th Infantry Brigade and then GOC 3rd Division in 1919.
+He was made commander of Military Forces in Iraq in 1924 and, after being made a substantive major general in June 1925, GOC Bombay District of India in 1926.
 He was appointed Commandant of the Royal Military College Sandhurst in 1927 and GOC Northern Ireland District in 1931; he retired in 1935.